Gastroesophageal Reflux Disease (GERD) (cont.)

 Inflammation and infection of the lungs

-Refluxed liquid that passes the larynx can enter the lungs.
+Refluxed liquid that passes from the throat (pharynx) and into the larynx can enter the lungs (aspiration).
 The reflux of liquid into the lungs (called aspiration) often results in coughing and choking.
-Aspiration, however, can also occur without producing these symptoms.
+Aspiration, however, also can occur without producing these symptoms.
 With or without these symptoms, aspiration may lead to infection of the lungs and result in pneumonia.
 This type of pneumonia is a serious problem requiring immediate treatment.
 When aspiration is unaccompanied by symptoms, it can result in a slow, progressive scarring of the lungs (pulmonary fibrosis) that can be seen on chest X-rays.
 Aspiration is more likely to occur at night because that is when the processes (mechanisms) that protect against reflux are not active and the coughing reflex that protects the lungs also is not active.

 Fluid in the sinuses and middle ears